Release date: 4/7/2016

-STATESVILLE, NC – Vance C. Dalton, Jr., CEO of Carolina Farm Credit announces that the association recently published its 2014 annual report.
-The report’s theme celebrates young, beginning, and small farmers.
-The report highlights the AG Biz Planner and Ag Leadership programs.
+STATESVILLE, NC – Vance C. Dalton, Jr., CEO of Carolina Farm Credit announces that the association recently published its 2015 annual report.
+The report’s theme celebrates being Farmer Strong.
+The report highlights the AG Biz Planner and Corporate Mission Fund programs.

-The report also discloses Carolina Farm Credit’s 2014 financial performance.
-Carolina Farm Credit reported net earnings of $38.6 million in 2014.
-These earnings generated a strong return on assets of 2.68%.
-Loan volume grew at just under 2% in 2014 and acceptable credit quality was 95.21% acceptable.
+The report also discloses Carolina Farm Credit’s 2015 financial performance.
+Carolina Farm Credit reported net earnings of $29.9 million in 2015.
+These earnings generated a strong return on assets of 2.10%.
+Loan volume grew just under 2% in 2015.

 Carolina Farm Credit was recognized as a 2015 Best Employer in North Carolina.
 The list of the Best Employers in North Carolina was created by Business North Carolina, the Society for Human Resource Management (SHRM) – NC State Council and Best Companies Group.

 Directors for Carolina Farm Credit are L. Kim Starnes, Chairman, Salisbury; W. Rex Bell, Vice-Chairman, Statesville; John M. Barnard, Statesville; E. Bernard Beck, Seagrove; Mark A. Bray, Lawsonville; David M. Coltrane, Pleasant Garden; Susie J. Gambill, Sparta; Joseph A. Lail, Shelby; Clark M. Newlin, Haw River; Thomas E. Porter, Jr., Concord; Tony L. Ragan, Sanford; D. Kaleb Rathbone, Waynesville; Lewis E. Smith, Lincolnton; Vickie N. Smitherman, East Bend; Dr. Alton Thompson, Summerfield.

 Read issues of our magazine to get association and member news.